sriramryali/16-bit-ALU-verilog/README.md

 This testbench is automated(hence manual checking isn't needed) and has around 40 testcases to test 28 operations

 ## Features
-- It is self checking(uses a task "check_result" to do so) -> PASS/FAIL verification
+- it is self checking(uses a task "check_result" to do so) -> PASS/FAIL verification
 - covers all operations mentioned in the ALU
 - verifies status flags
 - includes edge cases too: overflow, division by 0